wangyangwang/translate_srt_llm/README.md

+## Features

+- Adds a second language line (default: Chinese) directly under each English line in SRT subtitles
+- Uses OpenAI (or compatible) LLM for translation
+- CLI interface: `node app.js input.srt`
+- Simple, hackable codebase (see notes below)

+---

 ## How the Prompt Works (and How to Improve It)

 **Current behavior:**
 The prompt is designed to create a bilingual SRT file by adding a line of the second language (Chinese) **directly under** each English line.
-This is intentional and important: the output will always be English, then its translation, line by line, throughout the file.

 **Why?**
 This format is useful for language learners and for making subtitles that show both languages together.
 If you want a different output style (e.g., replace English, or use a different order), you must change the prompt in `app.js` (see the `AI_PROMPT` variable near the top).

 **How to improve:**
 - Edit the `AI_PROMPT` string in `app.js` to change the translation style, output format, or add extra instructions.
-- You can experiment with different prompts for other languages, subtitle layouts, or even add formatting.
+- Experiment with prompts for other languages, subtitle layouts, or formatting.

-**Repo name:**
-If you want to focus on bilingual/dual-language subtitles, consider renaming the repo to something like `bilingual-srt` or `srt-bilingualizer` for clarity.

 Pull requests for prompt improvements or new output modes are welcome!

-This tool splits the input SRT file into chunks for translation by:
+## How SRT File Slicing Works (and How to Improve It)

+**Current method:**
-- Splitting the file into blocks using blank lines (each block is a subtitle entry).
+- Splits the file into blocks using blank lines (each block = one subtitle entry)
-- Grouping every 50 blocks into a chunk (see `MIN_BLOCKS_PER_CHUNK` in `app.js`).
+- Groups every 50 blocks into a chunk (see `MIN_BLOCKS_PER_CHUNK` in `app.js`)
-- If the last chunk is too small, it merges it with the previous chunk.
+- If the last chunk is too small, it merges it with the previous chunk

 **Limitations:**
-- This method is simple and may not always produce optimal chunking for translation quality or API limits.
+- Simple and may not always produce optimal chunking for translation quality or API limits
-- It does not consider token count, subtitle timing, or language boundaries.
+- Does not consider token count, subtitle timing, or language boundaries

 **Want to improve it?**
-- See the chunking logic in `app.js` (search for `MIN_BLOCKS_PER_CHUNK`).
+- See the chunking logic in `app.js` (search for `MIN_BLOCKS_PER_CHUNK`)
 - You could improve by:
    - Chunking by token count instead of block count
    - Smarter merging/splitting based on subtitle timing or content